How to Live by Faith Not by Sight

 4. Take the Next Step — Just One

 A lamp shows the next step, not the destination.
 Take that step.
 Then the next.
-Faith is built step by step.
+Faith is built one step at a time.

 5. Act Before You Feel Ready